emissible/SPEEDCOM/doc/use_cases.md

 ### <u>Back End</u>

-#### Data Cleaning
+### Data Cleaning

 The SMILES string for the molecule is received from the front end GUI.
-Any counterions present are removed from the structures as they have no fixed coordinates relative to the molecule as a whole, and have no tangible effects on the electronic behaviour of the molecule with regard to After being converted into a 3D geometry, the nuclear coordinates and atomic charges are used to generate a _Coulomb Matrix_, which is useful representation of molecular geometry.
-The molecule can also be represented
+Any counterions present are removed from the structures as they have no fixed coordinates relative to the molecule as a whole, and have no tangible effects on the electronic behaviour of the molecule with regard to its absorption and emission wavelengths.

-#### Neural Network
+### Neural Network

+**Descriptors for the molecule may be generated in the following ways:**

+1. After being converted into a 3D geometry, the nuclear coordinates and atomic charges are used to generate a _Coulomb Matrix_, which is useful representation of molecular geometry.
+This may be encoded and passed into a Deep Neural Network (DNN).

+2. Using RDKit - an open source python package used for processing chemical data - a unique 'fingerprint' for the molecule may be generated, which can be passed into a Convolutional Neural Network (CNN).

+3. Numerical encoding of this figerprint can be passed through a 'Long-Short-Term-Memory' Recurrent Neural Network (RNN).

+4. However, the model that has given us the best accuracy upon predicting the spectroscopic details of molecules in our test data has been a CNN trained on numerically-encoded SMILES strings themselves.

+**Implementation:**

-Because of the complexity and quantity of the descriptors attributed to each molecule, our program involves the utilization of a neural network to build the model from the predictors and predict outputs.
-This is implemented with [keras](https://github.com/keras-team/keras), an open-source high-level neural-network programming interface.
+Our CNN is implemented with [keras](https://github.com/keras-team/keras), an open-source high-level neural-network programming interface.